nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

-# How to use this User Guide
+# 3. How to use this User Guide

 Thank you for choosing StudMap!
 This user guide will help you navigate our beloved software.

-1. You can head off to the [Quick Start](#quick-start) section for a quick tutorial.
+1. You can head off to [Section 4: Quick Start](#quick-start) section for a quick tutorial.
-2. If you’re already using StudMap, check out the [Features](#features) section to get in-depth information about each command you can give StudMap.
+2. If you’re already using StudMap, check out [Section 5: Features](#features) section to get in-depth information about each command you can give StudMap.
-3. For advanced users, check out the [Command Summary](#command-summary) for an easy all-in-one record for all the commands.
+3. For advanced users, check out [Section 7: Command Summary](#command-summary) for an easy all-in-one record for all the commands.
-4. If you see any unfamiliar terms, check out the [Glossary](#glossary) for more information.
+4. If you see any unfamiliar terms, check out the [Section 8: Glossary](#glossary) for more information.
+5. If you still have any other questions regarding StudMap and its usage, check out [Section 6: FAQ](#6-frequently-asked-questions)

 ---

-# Quick Start
+# 4. Quick Start

 If you’re new to StudMap, this is the tutorial for you!
 Here are the steps for you to get started: